MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedAlgebra2/Projects/02-FoodTruck-DailySales.md

 27 | 6 | People continue to line up at closing.
 You sell out 1/2 hour after closing.
 28 | 11 | You sell 88% of your inventory.

+You may use these outcomes for your first "month" of operation.
+The second "month", you will get a new set of outcomes.